How to Measure, Plan, and Build a Data-Driven Organization

 Foster the behaviors and beliefs that lead to a successful Data Culture

-We define Data Culture as the collective behaviors and beliefs of people who value, practice, and encourage the use of data to improve decision-making.
-Data-leading organizations see benefits like improvements in customer retention and acquisition, employee retention, and production time.
+Tableau defines Data Culture as the collective behaviors and beliefs of people who value, practice, and encourage the use of data to improve decision-making.
+Data-leading organizations enjoy benefits like improvements in customer retention and acquisition, employee retention, and production time.
 In the assessment, executives answer questions about their Data Culture, spanning business priorities, decision-making, data literacy, and more.

 Data Culture questions include: